ukparliament/weeknotes.data-search/16/index.md

 Dia will be presenting at [Product People on Monday](https://www.eventbrite.co.uk/e/product-people-november-2017-meet-up-in-london-tickets-38719744799) which the product management team at PDS are hosting.

-Anya got back with some observations on Parliamentary Search performance since the migration to the cloud:
+Anya got back with some observations on the performance of Parliamentary Search (a search service available to internal users only) since the migration to the cloud:

 > I’ve noticed that it is quicker at retrieving search results, so much so that the first couple of times I used search this morning I hadn’t realised that the previous search results had been replaced with new ones.